 Physical inactivity, high blood pressure, and smoking are risk factors for heart disease.
-So, be the exception rather than the rule.
-Exercise for a healthier heart.
+These risk factors can be reduced by living a healthy lifestyle, including exercise.

 Look at all the ways exercise can help your heart: